Join our inner circle to get the latest in travel, beauty, style & more !

 How To Travel With Sex Toys: Can You Take Your Vibrator On A Plane?

-So, from advice on how to avoid an embarrassing dildo-in-hand encounter at security to whether vibrators are actually allowed on airplanes, here’s how to pack sex toys for travel to ensure you get through any airport security regulations hassle-free.
+So, from advice on how to avoid an embarrassing dildo-in-hand encounter at security to whether certain vibrators are actually allowed on airplanes, here’s how to pack sex toys for travel to ensure you get through any airport security regulations hassle-free.

 First up, are sex toys allowed on airplanes?

-Yes – most sex toys like vibrators and dildos are perfectly fine to carry with you on airplanes (or any other type of transport for that matter, as long as they stay in your bags, of course!).
+If you’re wondering if vibrators are allowed on planes, we have good news: the answer is generally yes.
+Most sex toys like vibrators and dildos are perfectly fine to carry with you on airplanes (or any other type of transport for that matter, as long as they stay in your bags, of course!).
 However, there are some exceptions and things to keep in mind when packing your adult toys to avoid awkward moments and unnecessary delays.

-But if your chosen toy contains lithium-ion – aka rechargeable – batteries (as many modern vibrators do), it needs to go in your carry-on.
-This is because airlines restrict lithium batteries in checked baggage due to fire risks.
+In fact, most importantly, if your chosen toy contains lithium-ion – aka rechargeable – batteries (as many modern vibrators do), it actually needs to go in your carry-on for you to fly with it.
+This is because airlines restrict lithium batteries in checked baggage due to fire risks, and being found with a lithium-ion toy in checked baggage could lead to an awkward run-in with security or even your airline denying boarding.
 (Basically, treat your vibrator like your portable charger when flying).
-If you’re worried about keeping it discreet, smaller toys like bullet vibrators or love eggs are less likely to draw attention in your carry-on bag.

 Will my vibrator set off airport security scanners?